Growth of Mutual Fund Industry in India

 UTI Linked Scam

 Nonetheless, it fell short in establishing a sufficient guarantee.
-In simpler terms, it lacked the necessary capital to fulfill assured returns to investors in the event of fund withdrawals.
+In simpler terms, it lacked the necessary capital to fulfil assured returns to investors in the event of fund withdrawals.
 Furthermore, it sets the unit price arbitrarily at a price which is more than the value of actual assets.
-Additionally, this scam shook investor’s confidence and as a result, they withdrew their investors even before the scam came into limelight.
+Additionally, this scam shook investor’s confidence, and as a result, they withdrew their investors even before the scam came into the limelight.

 Axis Mutual Fund’s Front-running Fraudulent Scheme